Golden Bridge Vietnam: How to Visit Da Nang’s Most Iconic Spot

 Le Jardin D’Amour, Copyright © Cooltourismical.com

-The footbridge is on the second level of Ba Na Hills resort, and seems to serve as a gateway, from the Marseille and Bordeaux cable car stations, to a collection of beautifully landscaped gardens inside Le Jardin D’Amour.
-Just really, really close to the bridge, there is the Flower Garden, where, in a thematic nod to the bridge’s iconic hands, tall statues of various human body parts are artfully hidden in the greenery.
+The Golden Bridge is on the second level of Ba Na Hills resort, and seems to serve as a gateway, from the Marseille and Bordeaux cable car stations, to a collection of beautifully landscaped gardens inside Le Jardin D’Amour.
+Just really, really close to this footbridge, there is the Flower Garden, where, in a thematic nod to the bridge’s iconic hands, tall statues of various human body parts are artfully hidden in the greenery.

 Not far from here, the 100-year-old Debay Wine Cellar remains as a relic of the French colonial era.
 They have a bar with wines and snacks.
 Other than that, food and drink options around the bridge are limited to some kiosks serving freshly squeezed juice and coffee.